Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-yLgW2QiPT70.md

 # [March 24th, 2020 Livestream](../2020-03-24.md)
 ## Q&A: Will we be able to download & buy the amazing soundtrack?
 https://www.youtube.com/watch?v=yLgW2QiPT70
-This question was possibly duplicated with a more recent answer: [May 19th, 2020 Livestream Q&A: Will there be a Soundtrack release?](./yt-XswfSsanpDo.md) [https://www.youtube.com/watch?v=XswfSsanpDo](https://www.youtube.com/watch?v=XswfSsanpDo)
+This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: When will the Soundtrack be available?](./yt-F4bkm5cFlZw.md) [https://www.youtube.com/watch?v=F4bkm5cFlZw](https://www.youtube.com/watch?v=F4bkm5cFlZw)

 ### Topics